 Biographical / Historical:

-Copyright for a portion of the collection held by the Smithsonian Institution.
+Copyright held by the Smithsonian Institution.
 Collection items available for reproduction, but the Archives Center makes no guarantees concerning copyright restrictions.
-Reproduction permission from Archives Center: fees for commercial use.
+Archives Center cost-recovery and use fees may apply when requesting reproductions.

 Scope and Contents: